How To Prevent Colorectal Cancer

 Colorectal cancer usually starts with a polyp, a small growth on the lining of the rectum or colon.
 This polyp is not yet malignant and can be easily removed once detected.
-Screening can help to detect these precancerous growths and avert the possibility of colorectal cancer.
+Screening can help detect these precancerous growths.

-- During a barium enema, barium is placed into the rectum and passed through the gastrointestinal tract.
-X-rays are then taken of the gastrointestinal tract and checked for abnormalities.
+- Barium enema test involves passing barium into the gastrointestinal tract through an enema.
+X-rays of the gastrointestinal tract are then taken and checked for abnormalities.

-- During both a sigmoidoscopy and a colonoscopy, a thin tube with a lens is inserted into the anus to check for abnormalities.
+- Sigmoidoscopy and colonoscopy involve inserting a thin tube with a lens into the anus to check for abnormalities.
 Polyps or tissue samples can also be removed and checked for cancer.4

 Keep Tabs On Lifestyle Factors

-Interestingly, colorectal cancer was fairly uncommon in the States before the 20th century, but there’s been a sharp increase – in tandem with economic development – in the last hundred years.
-Moreover, across the world, industrialized countries continue to see the majority of colorectal cancers, though rates are picking up in less developed countries too as they adopt a more Western lifestyle.5 This points to the role of environmental and lifestyle factors in increasing the risk for colorectal cancer.
+Interestingly, colorectal cancer was fairly uncommon in the States before the 20th century, but there’s been a sharp increase – in tandem with economic development – in the last 100 years.
+Today, the majority of colorectal cancers occur in industrialized countries.
+The rates are picking up in less developed countries too as they adopt a more Western lifestyle.5 This points to the role of environmental and lifestyle factors in increasing the risk for colorectal cancer.

 The following aspects can have an impact on your risk for colorectal cancer.

-- Eating less processed or cured meat (ham, sausages, and bacon) and less red meat (beef, venison, and pork) can help you avoid colorectal cancer.
-If you eat more than 90 g of processed and red meat a day, try and bring it down to 70g.8 How you cook your meat also seems to have an impact on the risk for colorectal cancer – cooking at high temperatures for a long time can up your dietary risks.9
+Eating less processed or cured meat (ham, sausages, and bacon) and less red meat (beef, venison, and pork) can help you avoid colorectal cancer.
+If you eat more than 90 g of processed and red meat a day, try and bring it down to 70 g.6 Cooking the meat at high temperatures for a long time can release carcinogenic compounds and increase cancer risk.7

 A good fiber intake moves wastes through the digestive tract faster and prevents toxic wastes from staying in the digestive system.
-Up your fiber quotient with foods like whole-grain cereals, sprouts, beans, and fresh fruits and vegetables.10 It is also a good idea to have less refined carbohydrates.11
+Up your fiber quotient with foods like whole-grain cereals, sprouts, beans, and fresh fruits and vegetables.8 It is also a good idea to have less refined carbohydrates like white flour.9

-- Eat foods rich in antioxidants which fight off free radicals and prevent cell and tissue damage.
+Eat foods rich in antioxidants to fight off free radicals and prevent cell and tissue damage.
 Antioxidants like carotene and beta-carotene are useful in fighting free radicals.
 Foods rich in these antioxidants include red, yellow, orange, and green veggies.
 Green tea is also rich in antioxidants.

 Folic acid is an established cancer fighter.
 It enables new cell and tissue formation and keeps red blood cells active and healthy.
-While folic acid supplements are widely available, increase your intake through natural sources like spinach, sprouts, and citrus fruits.13
+While folic acid supplements are widely available, increase your intake through natural sources like spinach, sprouts, and citrus fruits.11

 Exercise is crucial for preventing any type of cancer.
 A sedentary lifestyle and long sitting habits add to the risks of colorectal cancer.
 So get up and take that walk!
-Experts recommend about two and half hours of moderate aerobic exercise (say fast walking or cycling) every week.15
+Experts recommend about 2.5 hours of moderate aerobic exercise (say fast walking or cycling) every week.15

 Smoking is a known risk factor for various cancers and colorectal cancer is no exception.
 Nicotine is known to have links to stomach and colorectal cancers16 and long-term smokers especially are at greater risk.17 So if you smoke, it’s time to stop!